 At A Glance

-If you work with software, AI, or SaaS, you have likely heard this sentence:
+If you work with software, AI, or SaaS, you have likely encountered this sentence in a USPTO office action:

 The root cause is the Supreme Court’s Alice Corp. v.
-CLS Bank (2014) decision, but the enforcement landscape has shifted.
-Following the USPTO’s July 2024 AI Guidance, examiners are now strictly distinguishing between “generic” AI implementation and true technical improvement.
-Consequently, failing to navigate these evolving standards remains the #1 reason software and AI patent applications fail in the US today.
+CLS Bank (2014) decision, but the enforcement landscape has shifted considerably since then.
+Following the USPTO’s July 2024 AI Guidance, examiners are now drawing sharper distinctions between “generic” AI implementation and genuine technical improvement.
+Failing to navigate these standards remains the leading reason software and AI patent applications are rejected in the US today.

-But here is the part many founders and developers misunderstand: Alice did not ban software patents.
-It punished vague ones.
+But here is an important nuance that many founders and developers miss: Alice did not eliminate software patents.
+It established a higher bar for vague ones.

 This article explains, in plain language: